-Not only internationally, but we through the national process around a holding company in Singapore, benefits of running such a company, and complications that come along with it, including taxes, risks, etc.
+Not only internationally, but we through the national process around a holding company in Singapore, the benefits of running such a company, and the complications that come along with it, including taxes, risks, etc.

 Odint Consulting constantly works on providing all the legal and corporate services helpful in setting up and running a successful business in national and international markets.

 Holding companies exist solely to own the majority of the stock or membership interests in other businesses.